By the end of this section, you will be able to:

 The fusion chain believed to be the most practical for use in a nuclear fusion reactor is the following two-step process:

 This chain, like the proton-proton chain, produces energy without any radioactive by-product.
 However, there is a very difficult problem that must be overcome before fusion can be used to produce significant amounts of energy: Extremely high temperatures are needed to drive the fusion process.
 To meet this challenge, test fusion reactors are being developed to withstand temperatures 20 times greater than the Sun’s core temperature.
 An example is the Joint European Torus (JET) shown in Figure 10.25.
-A great deal of work still has to be done on fusion reactor technology, but many scientists predict that fusion energy will power the world’s cities by the end of the twentieth century.
+A great deal of work still has to be done on fusion reactor technology, but many scientists predict that fusion energy will power the world’s cities by the end of the twenty-first century.